 A service business such as ‘web development', still requires constant upkeep, and changes back and forth (unless you effectively leverage outsourcing).

 Promotions still requires a physical presence, and the pay isn't particularly interesting since I'm not a top-end model 😉

 My road to business success involves a complete synergistic understanding of; marketing, sales, networking, and technology.

 Luckily, this is all possible with self-education, and failing many many times, and keeping your funds under control.

-My internet money making only occurred after about trying and failing at 30+ different strategies.
-All of them are irrelevant at this point.
-But you learn how to piece different strategies together.
+My internet money making only occurred after about trying and failing at 30+ different strategies, more than enough times.

 Also, if you are not reading at least 20+ books every year that can help you get further in your business, then start now.

 Read and Apply Today

 Finally, I have actively made this blog to give you some of the case studies that I have tried and failed with, or have succeeded with.